Magic-Jay/QuantitativeTrading/README.md

+# QuantitativeTrading

-# Application that prices financial options and manages each trade for the client.
+Application that prices financial options and manages each trade for the client.

 ### SetUp